Janeshwar25/JsonReplaceUtility/README.md

     medicalPlanCode,
     rxPlanID,
     rxPlanCode,
-    rxPlanExtID,
-    effectiveDate,
-    expirationDate
+    rxPlanExtID
 FROM rso_01.rxplanxref
+WHERE medicalPlanCode LIKE '%P2000%'
+   OR medicalPlanCode LIKE '%8027%'
+   OR medicalPlanCode LIKE '%456119%'
-WHERE rxPlanCode LIKE '%RX7%';
+   OR rxPlanCode LIKE '%ADVB%';